scimma/IAM/index.md

-## SCiMMA Identity and Access Management
+## SCiMMA Institute Membership

-You can use the links on this page.
+The Scalable Cyberinfrastructure for Multi-Messenger Astronomy (SCiMMA) Institute is in it's conceptualization phase.
+There are currently 10 participating universities and/or observatories who are building systems and software.
+If you are participating in SCiMMA related activities at one of these participating organizations, please use the appropriate link below to apply for enrollment in the SCiMMA Institute Identity and Access Management System.